Railslide/railslide-blog/content/encrypt-removable-disk-ubuntu-1404.md

 Tags: ubuntu, encryption, howto
 Slug: encrypt-removable-disk-ubuntu-1404
 Author: Giulia Vergottini
-Summary: Most of the guides (including the official ones) on how to encrypt a removable disk in Ubuntu still refer to Ubuntu 12.04.
+Summary: Most of the guides on how to encrypt a removable disk in Ubuntu still refer to Ubuntu 12.04.
 Here's how to do it in Ubuntu 14.04 and to cope with the changes it introduces to the disks manager tool.
 Status: draft

-The other day I wanted to encrypt a USB stick, but to my dismay I discovered that all the available howtos (including the community wiki) refers to Ubuntu 12.04.
-Ubuntu 14.04 introuced some changes to the disks manager tool, which - even
+The other day, while encrypting a USB stick, I discovered that most of the available howtos (including the community wiki) refers to Ubuntu 12.04.
+So, here's how to do it in Ubuntu 14.04, taking into account the changes that the latest LTS introduced to the disks manager tool.

 1. Install cryptsetup
 ---------------------